mahes-a/StagingBuild/README.md

                      }
                    ]

-- If the conversation history is too long we would exceed the maximum token limit and would result in errors , In the bot composer we would remove the oldest User question and assitant answers whenever a configured threshold is reached , this would prevent us from hitting the token limit .
+- If the conversation history is too long we would exceed the maximum token limit and would result in errors , In the bot composer we would remove the oldest User question and assistant answers whenever a configured threshold is reached , this would prevent us from hitting the token limit .
 After removing the oldest question and answers the above Json would look like below

            [
                        {